Philosophy

 As I take data, read papers, and develop a training plan, I look through the science lens.
 It provides me with the natural laws of the world, and a structure for asking and answering questions.
 But as I step next to my horse, the art lens becomes clearer.
 The horse is a living, breathing being with thoughts and emotions that I will never understand.
 The movement of our footfalls together and of our rib cages breathing in and out bring me to art.
 This is a dance between having a plan and letting the plan go, between observing and being observed, between the known and the yet to know.
 Training is an exercise in creativity.

-I will continue expanding my knowledge of behavioral science, research, and current best practices in animal behavior change.
-I am committed to learning to digest and disseminate knowledge responsibly.
-I will do my best to adhere to the Humane Hierarchy, and will always try to make the most ethical decisions I can for the welfare of the horses.
-I am committed to learning, so I can continue to train better and make better decisions.
-For more information on the ethical standards held by the International Association of Animal Behavior Consultants, please visit https://iaabc.org/hierarchy.
+I will continue expanding my knowledge of current best practices in animal behavior change, and to digest and disseminate knowledge responsibly.
+I am committed to learning, so I can continue to train better and make the most ethical decisions I can for the horse and human.
+For more information on the ethical standards held by the International Association of Animal Behavior Consultants, please visit Standards of Practice.